A Practical Example of the Application of the DASA Team Competence Model

-As anyone acquainted with DASA knows, the DevOps Competence Model defines the essential skills and capabilities needed in a DevOps team.
+As anyone acquainted with DASA knows, the Team Competence Model defines the essential skills and capabilities needed in a DevOps team.
 In this article, I’d like to show the process I followed to apply it.

-Before you start looking at the DevOps Competence Model, it’s important to familiarize & understand some of the most related DASA DevOps Principles.
+Before you start looking at the Team Competence Model, it’s important to familiarize & understand some of the most related DASA DevOps Principles.
 The first one os as Working in self-organized cross-functional teams (Principle #4) and the second one is Customer Centricity always focuses on delivering value to the customer (Principle #1).

 To get to Self-Organized Cross-Functional Teams we first need to assess and analyze the current state of the Team.
 Only when this is done, we can try to improve the skills needed in the team (Principle #5) Not all teams need training on the same tools, frameworks, practices, or techniques.
-The DASA DevOps Competence Model provides guidance to individuals and teams on what needs to be addressed.
+The DASA Team Competence Model provides guidance to individuals and teams on what needs to be addressed.
 By identifying the knowledge and skill gaps, the team can take the next steps towards high performance.
 DASA believes in the power of T-shaped team members.
 Not every team member needs to be an expert in a specific area, as long as you cover enough knowledge and practical experience in the team to manage the product life cycle.

 - Skill Areas